 The control panel beeps any time you press any of the keys or when various error conditions exist.
-It also beeps when a timer is done counting down (page 18) or whenever the oven performs certain preset functions, for example, pre-heat is complete.
+It also beeps when a timer is done counting down (page 17) or whenever the oven performs certain preset functions, for example, pre-heat is complete.
 The tone may be silenced so that it does not function under the above conditions.
 To turn the control panel "beep" off (or on):

-- Press and hold the START TIME key for six seconds, until "beep" appears on the display. - Press CANCEL SECURE when the desired mode appears on the display.
+- 1. Press and hold the START TIME key 9 for six seconds, until "beep" appears on the display. - 2.
+Press the SELF CLEAN key 3 repeatedly to switch between "On" and "Off". - 3.
+Press CANCEL/SECURE 1 when the desired mode appears on the display.